pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 # Card LifeCycle

+Welcome in the Card Program Management.
-Welcome, if you are here it is because you want to launch a card program.
+If you are here it is because you want to launch a card program.
 First of all, to create your card program management, we define your card product with a first filter:
 - funding source : Debit, Prepaid,...
 - for who : Consumer, Business, Corporate ...
 - what : Classic, Gold, Infinite